w99910/html-to-table/README.md

 ## To-DO

 - [ ] Converting `rem` doesn't render exactly as it is.
 - [ ] even if only `border-top` is provided, all border is being rendered.
+- [ ] Change the logic for `v-align` as it is giving unnecessary vertical space.
 ## LICENSE
 [MIT License](LICENSE)